-May 8, 2019
+May 4, 2022

 The following Corporate Governance Guidelines (the "Guidelines") have been adopted by the Board of Directors (the "Board") of Chesapeake Utilities Corporation (the "Company").
+The Board will conduct itself in accordance with the highest ethical standards and corporate governance practices that are in the best interests of the Company, its stockholders, and the communities the Company serves.
+As stewards of long-term enterprise value, the Board is committed to overseeing the sustainability of the Company and its safety and operational compliance practices, and to promoting equity, diversity and inclusion that reflects the diverse communities we serve.
+The Company's success is a direct result of its strong culture that fully engages employees and promotes authenticity, integrity, accountability, and reliability.
 These Guidelines reflect the Board's commitment to monitor the effectiveness of policy and decision-making both at the Board level and at the management level, with the goal of enhancing the operational and financial performance of the Company over the long term for the benefit of the Company's stockholders, employees, customers and the communities served by the Company.
 In furtherance and not in limitation of the powers and responsibilities of the Board conferred by statute, the Amended and Restated Certificate of Incorporation of the Company (the "Certificate of Incorporation") or the Amended and Restated Bylaws of the Company (the "Bylaws"), the following are among the responsibilities of the Board, which are discharged by the Board as a whole or through Board committees established by the Board:

-- Review and approval of the Company's strategic and business plans, including financial targets, and monitoring the Company's performance. - Review and approval of the Company's financing plans and capital budget. - Review and approval of material transactions, including debt and equity financings and material asset acquisitions and dispositions. - Selection of the Company's Chief Executive Officer (the "CEO") and other senior executives, approval of their compensation, including incentive compensation, and monitoring their performance. - Approval of the Company's long-term incentive compensation, retirement, and pension plans. - Monitoring the Company's management succession plan. - Establishment or approval of policies and procedures to assure ethical business dealings and compliance with laws and regulations, auditing and accounting principles, and the Company's governing documents.
+- Review and approval of the Company's strategic and business plans, including financial targets, and monitoring the Company's performance. - Review and approval of the Company's financing plans and capital budget. - Review and approval of material transactions, including debt and equity financings and material asset acquisitions and dispositions. - Selection of the Company's Chief Executive Officer (the "CEO") and other senior executives, approval of their compensation, including incentive compensation, and monitoring their performance. - Approval of the Company's long-term incentive compensation, retirement, and pension plans. - Monitoring the Company's management succession plan. - Oversight of the Company's enterprise risk management program. - Establishment or approval of policies and procedures to assure ethical business dealings and compliance with laws and regulations, auditing and accounting principles, and the Company's governing documents. - Oversight of environmental, social and governance activities and practices that enhance the Company's culture of sustainability and long-term enterprise value in a way that represents and reflects the diverse communities we serve.